AlvaroCasti/ACD_web/README.md

 - Added the CSS for the main page.
 I put in CSS folder.
 - Added the code for the about.html with html.
 I change the link.
 - Added in the CSS folder a new code for put white the link in the about.html.
+- Added the code for the contact.html, that is a new html.
+I change the link.